So1jon/Hackintosh-Desktop-Haswell/README.md

 • [Lilu.kext](https://github.com/acidanthera/Lilu) An open source kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS.

-• [CPUFriend.kext](https://github.com/acidanthera/CPUFriend) A Lilu plug-in for dynamic power management data injection -[CPU Fix](https://github.com/So1jon/Gigabayte-Z87-DS3H-Intel-Core-i3-4130-Intel-HD-Graphics-4400/files/9784489/CPU_Fix.zip)
+• [CPUFriend.kext](https://github.com/acidanthera/CPUFriend) A Lilu plug-in for dynamic power management data injection -[Fix CPU Intel Core i3 4130](https://github.com/So1jon/Gigabayte-Z87-DS3H-Intel-Core-i3-4130-Intel-HD-Graphics-4400/files/9784489/CPU_Fix.zip)

 • [CpuTscSync.kext](https://github.com/acidanthera/CpuTscSync) It is a Lilu plugin, combining functionality of VoodooTSCSync and disabling xcpm_urgency if TSC is not in sync.
 It should solve some kernel panics after wake.